Parking-Master/FPS-X/README.md

 - 6/6 Rifles have been added so far.
 - 12 Reload sounds have been added.
 - 6 Shooting sounds have been added.
-- New zooming capabilities have been added, where the game is programmed to zoom into the 3d gun, instead of display a fake scope image like FPS3.
+- New zooming capabilities have been added, where the game is programmed to zoom into the 3d gun, instead of displaying a fake scope image like FPS3.

 ### ❗ Update: Almost there!
 If you don't know already, actual focused development on FPS-X will begin _June 10th_.
 Next week, development starts!